jvdsandt/pharo-aws-toolbox/doc/using-sqs.md

-# Using the AWS Simple Queueing Service from Smalltalk
+# Using the AWS Simple Queue Service from Smalltalk

 ### Directly using the SQS API
 The class AWSSQService gives access to the most important SQS API calls.
-For most API calls need a subclass of AWSSQSRequest that holds all the request parameters of the API call.
+Most API calls take a subclass of AWSSQSRequest as an argument.
+This request object holds all the request parameters of the API call.
 The api methods return a sublass of AWSSQSResponse.
 These response objects wrap the xml document of the API response and provide accessors for the relevant fields.